aidenfoxivey/aidenfoxivey.github.io/content/blog/chicken-scheme-compiler.md

 Disclaimer: I'm extremely new to compilers and the construction of them.
 I may make many errors.
 I will note errata at the bottom of this page.
 Please don't rely on this as actual advice - this is made by someone who's never taken a course on compilers in their life before.
 You can reach me at `abfoxive at uwaterloo dot ca` with any mistakes you find.
 Thank you for your understanding!

 I've been really busy working on exams so far, which has led me to not spent as much time as I would like to on this compiler project I'm working on.

 I decided the best step in building a compiler would be looking at an existing one and seeing how it works.
 I've been mostly contemplating implementing a compiler for Scheme, seeing as though it's a simple but ultimately interesting language.

-CHICKEN Scheme is a compiler and interpreter bundle that's available for many different platforms.
-You can find it at <https://call-cc.org/>.
+[CHICKEN Scheme][3] is a compiler and interpreter bundle that's available for many different platforms.

 Now, the CHICKEN Scheme Compiler generates C which it then compiles to assembly.
 Technically, it's a transpiler, since it moves from one HLL (high level language) to another without actually touching the assembly generating part of a compiler.

 The compiler component (which moves from HLL to machine language) is just whatever the default C compiler for the plaform that CSC is run on.

 ## The way a compiler normally works.

 A compiler, according to the definition found in *Crafting a Compiler* by Fischer et al. is a program that transforms a human oriented language to a computer-executable language.

 A compiler operates in stages:

 1. The scanner
-2. The parser
+1. The parser
-3. Symbol table creation
+1. Symbol table creation
-4. Semantic analysis
+1. Semantic analysis
-5. Code generation
+1. Code generation

 I'll describe all of these steps below.

 ### Scanner